-If you or your child, spouse, or aging parent has been injured in a parking lot accident in South Florida, you should speak with a West Palm Beach car accident lawyer promptly about filing a claim for financial compensation.
+If you or your child, spouse, or aging parent has been injured in a parking lot accident in South Florida, you should speak with a Boca Raton car accident lawyer promptly about filing a claim for financial compensation.

 There are two primary factors that lead to car accidents in parking lots: (i) driver negligence, and (ii) property owner negligence.
 Drivers who are not paying attention or who are driving recklessly can easily cause serious injuries in the tight confines of a crowded parking lot.

 Likewise, property owners and businesses that fail to maintain safe premises can be responsible for parking lot accidents as well, and their insurance policies can provide a critical source of financial compensation for victims and their families.

 Our experienced car accident lawyers at Hollander Law Firm Accident Injury Lawyers can help you with your parking lot accident.
 Call (561) 347-7770 or contact our Boca Raton personal injury office online to discuss your case.

 Table of Contents

 Parking Lot Accidents Involving Negligent Drivers

 Drivers have a legal obligation to operate their vehicles safely at all times.
 This applies equally on public roads and in private parking lots.
 When a driver causes a parking lot accident by operating his or her vehicle in a negligent manner, the driver can be held liable under Florida law.

 Driver negligence can be a factor in both collisions between vehicles and collisions involving pedestrians.
 Some common examples of scenarios in which a negligent driver may be liable for causing a parking lot accident include:

 - Backing out of a parking space without looking for other moving vehicles